How to Choose the Best Heat Applied Transfer for Custom Printing

 Glitter is a specialty ink that shines and shimmers.
 It is available in 10 different glitter colors.
 This transfer formula is best with bold designs for a better glitter effect.
 It is best to limit the detail with this type of ink.

 Another specialty ink that is great for fashion is Pearl Prints™.
 This ink is available in 6 colors and has a pearlescent metallic look.
 Also good for cotton, polyester, and cotton/poly blends, it applies at 340ºF.
-Although available in 6 colors, only 1 color can be used at a time.
+Only 1 color can be used at a time, although there are 6 colors available.

 Puff screen printed transfers do exactly as the name implies – the ink puffs upon application.
 This ink is great for fashion and spirit wear.
 It applies to cotton, polyester, and cotton/poly blends.
 The puff effect is available in white or black inks only, but can be added to a design with other colors.
-Since the ink puffs and expands, smaller detail is not recommended, especially “show-through” text areas.
+Smaller detail is not recommended with puff inks because the ink expands and you can lose fine detail, especially in “show-through” text areas.

 Our Glow-in-the-Dark ink formula shows up a milky white in daylight, and glows a greenish color in the dark after charging in light.
 It applies to cotton, polyester, and cotton/poly blends.
 Glow-in-the-Dark transfers are only available in the Glow-in-the-Dark ink.

-Stretch Litho is the full color transfer option.
+UltraColor® Soft is the full color transfer option.
 This transfer type combines digital printing with screen printing.
-It applies at a low temperature of 275ºF and also stretches, which makes this a full color option for heat sensitive, stretchy polyester performance wear.
+It applies at a low temperature of 290ºF and also stretches, which makes this a full color option for heat sensitive, stretchy polyester performance wear.
 It also applies to cotton, polyester, and cotton/poly blends when you need a colorful transfer besides performance wear.

 Heat Applied Transfer Application